 The math program focuses on developing mathematical thinking (DMT), encouraging students to solve problems using a variety of mathematical strategies.
 An effective DMT process requires teachers who understand how students develop mathematical ideas over time and how to build a learning environment that will support math instruction.
-To improve their knowledge of math content and increase their level of engagement with the material, teachers at Spalding have been part of a mathematical theory, student reasoning of number and operation, multiplicative thinking, and proportional and algebraic reasoning.
+To improve their knowledge of math content and increase their level of engagement with the material, teachers at Spalding have been part of a mathematics professional development initiative covering topics such as fundamental mathematical theory, student reasoning of number and operation, multiplicative thinking, and proportional and algebraic reasoning.
 By teaching mathematical logic and reasoning in such a way that students can apply it in other subjects, teachers provide students the opportunity to apply their specific learning style to achieve success in all classes.